eduardocruzpalacios/oop-design-patterns-java/README.md

 Concrete decorators extend the decorator and override the implemented method of it superclass and modify what it does.
 #### Facade
-DEFINITION: provides a simplified interface to a large body of code.
+DEFINITION: Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 The subsystem consists of ArrayEncrypt interface and its implementations: ArithmeticEncrypt and ExponentialEncrypt classes.

 The Facade-intended class is ArrayEncryptFacade.java.
 It receives a data structure and a String.
 Depending on the value of this String, a concrete implementation of the subsystem is called and uses the data structure.
 #### Flyweight
-DEFINITION: reduces the cost of creating and manipulating a large number of similar objects.
+DEFINITION: Use sharing to support large numbers of fine-grained objects efficiently.

 Flyweight is ObjectType.